Why are triage decisions important?

 Requests marked Urgent or Emergency are sent to the top of the inbox.
 Those marked Admin / Med request go to the bottom.

-The options are:
+The options to choose from are:

 - Pharmacist outside my practice (e.g. minor ailments scheme).
-The request should not have been submitted to your practice at all, and the patient should have instead gone to a pharmacist to resolve their request.
+The request should not have been submitted to your practice at all, and the patient could have instead gone to a pharmacist to resolve their request.

 - A&E / 999.
 The request should not have been submitted to your practice at all, and the patient should have instead gone to A&E or called 999.